 Made from high-quality, long-lasting foam, this twin offers four inches of support wrapped in a removable cover that is washer-friendly.
 Lightweight with carrying handles, users should have no problem transporting or storing the product.

-Customers love this brand for its ability to keep its shape after long periods of use, making it a travel necessity for those constantly on the road.
-Some reviewers permanently keep the bed in their car and even prefer it to their sleeping arrangements at home.
+- We love this brand for its ability to keep its shape after long periods of use, making it an excellent travel companion for those constantly on the road.

 Reasons to Purchase a Foldable Bed

 With how cost-friendly and convenient foldable beds are, the more obvious question is why should you not buy one, but here are a few convincing reasons anyway.

 For customers with family and friends visiting from out of town, or children with frequent sleepovers, foldable mattresses are a quick, easily stored option that should not require too much time for set-up.
 After guests leave, the cushions are easy to clean and store.
 Some beds are even light enough for children to stow.

 Whether you love to sleep under the stars, or in your tent safe from mosquitos, foldable mattresses are a great option for ground support.
 Both insulating sleepers from the cold ground and elevating the back from roots or pebbles, a light-weight foldable bed has the power to transform a camping experience, without taking up too much storage space.